-The aim of METS is simple but powerful: to provide free access to Middle English literature for anyone curious about these rich, historical texts.
+The aim of METS is simple but powerful: to provide free access to Middle English and relatedliterature for anyone curious about these rich, historical texts.
 General editor and University of Rochester Professor Thomas Hahn notes, “METS' digital format aspires to take the series far beyond undergrad students and their teachers in the U.S. as a primary audience.”

 In partnership with Cast Iron Coding, the METS team focused on improving functionality and accessibility to accommodate the growing number of visitors each year.
 The site, which hosts over 1,000 texts and receives more than half a million visits annually, now includes mobile compatibility, TEI/XML markups, and improved accessibility features.
 Plans are already underway to enhance accessibility for users with visual and hearing impairments, ensuring an inclusive experience for all visitors.